-Following the pandemic, the College has recently re-established its Equality and Diversity Group, the membership of which represents the College's academic and support operations, students and unions.
-This is supported by the College's senior management, chaired by a Vice Principal.
+The College has recently re-developed its Equality and Diversity Group, the membership of which represents the College's academic and support operations, students and unions.
+This is supported by the College's senior management, chaired by a Director.

 The purpose of the group is to implement, monitor, review and develop the Equality and Diversity agenda and, in doing so, its areas of focus include: